sciurius/chordpro-mode/README.md

 Most of the other keyboard commands use the Ctrl-c prefix.

+* Ctrl-c a : Run the `a2crd` program on the region to convert chords above lyrics to chordpro format.
 * Ctrl-c i : Insert a chord at the point.
 You'll be prompted for the chord name in the minibuffer.
 The brackets will automatically be inserted, space trimmed, and the chord capitalized.